 Gonorrhea: A sexually transmitted infection that is bacterial.
 Symptoms in penises include a pus-like discharge and an increased need to urinate.
 In vaginas, there may be discharge.

 - Note: Many people will not have any symptoms.
 Gonorrhea can be treated and cured with antibiotics.
 Also referred to as “the clap” or “the drip.”

 Harassment: Any unwelcome or offensive behavior by one person to another.
 Examples are bullying, unwanted, ongoing sexual attention, threats and intimidation.

-Hepatitis B: A sexually transmitted disease caused by a virus that can result in serious liver damage, even death.
-Infection occurs through contact with infected blood, semen, vaginal fluids or saliva.
-Symptoms include nausea, vomiting, headache, fever, dark urine and jaundice.
+Hepatitis B: A sexually transmitted infection caused by a virus that can result in serious liver damage, even death.
+Infection occurs through contact with infected blood, semen, vaginal fluids, or saliva.
+Symptoms include nausea, vomiting, headache, fever, dark urine, and jaundice.
 Hepatitis B has a vaccine to prevent infection.

 Heteroflexibility: An expression of sexual identity, though not usually used to identify sexual orientation.
 For most people this term means they are typically in a heterosexual romantic relationship but also are open to having sexual experiences or romantic relationships with people of different genders.